-Disbursements to conduct program activities require approval by the Foundation's Board of Directors and execution of a contract between the Foundation and qualified donees or other third parties.
+Disbursements to conduct program activities require execution of a contract between the Foundation and qualified donees or other third parties.
 Disbursements are recorded as expenditures in the year in which they are paid out.
-Disbursements for multi-year funding are recognized as expenditures based on a schedule of payments, if and when specified performance criteria are met.
+Disbursements for multi-year funding are based on a schedule of payments and are disbursed when specified performance criteria are met.